AmyDelaney94/sweet-treats/README.md

     - As part of this they could add profile pictures and a brief biography about themselves.
     - The User profile would also contain a list of recipes created by the user like an online recipe book.
 - Paginate the comments section of the site to ensure that the page remains user friendly across all device sizes.
-- Reply to comments to further enhance interactivity.
+- Add option to reply to comments to further enhance interactivity.
 - Allow users to view other profiles to connect with other bakers.
+- Add a cancel button to the create and update recipe pages to prevent user from having to use home or back button.

 <br/>

 <!-- TOC --><a name="languages-used"></a>